tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 Upper management had run war game scenarios and the strategists who are paid the big bucks came to a sobering conclusion: the United States’ future “aggressive engagements” would be with countries that loved deploying mines over long stretches of battlefields.

-And mines meant two things, troops get bogged down and can’t fight and troops lose limbs from encountering the nasty explosives.
+And mines meant two things; troops get bogged down and troops lose limbs.
 The truth is, the powers-that-be didn’t care about actual pain and suffering to the soldiers, but they did worry about the bad publicity with parents back home, seeing their sons and daughters in wheelchairs and walking around with prosthetic limbs.

 The American people lose their taste for war when Jane and Johnny come marching home maimed.